Abertoast/email_app/app-context.md

     -   **`PromptVariablesManager.tsx`**: Component for managing prompt variables (CRUD operations).
     -   **`TagManager.tsx`**: Component for managing prompt tags (CRUD operations via modal).
 Simplifies creation by only asking for a Name and Color, automatically generating the `[[Marker]]` from the name.
     -   **`ProcessingResults.tsx` & `UnifiedEmailCard.tsx`**: Results are now shown as unified cards, each displaying the original email, its AI-processed content, and all associated tags, labels, and folders (with merged chips for labels/folders).
 The filter UI above the results allows filtering by any combination of tags and flags (labels/folders), using "OR" logic within each group and "AND" logic between groups.
 Includes a "Clear Filters" button and a "Copy All" button for filtered results.
     -   **`QueryHistory.tsx`**: Displays past queries (filters and prompt used) and their results (handling both combined string results and individual array results).
-Allows re-running past queries.
+Allows re-running past queries. **Now includes a "Show Results" button for each query, which opens a dedicated results view page (`/history/:id/results`) showing the exact results and emails as they were at the time of the query.**
+    -   **`HistoryResultsView.tsx`**: Dedicated page for viewing the results of a past query, including all processed results, raw emails, and filter/exploration UI.
+Lets users explore, filter, and copy results as if they had just run the query.
 -   **Layout (`Layout.tsx`)**: Provides the main application frame.

 ## Data Flow (Main Workflow)